mwbowers/mwbowers.github.io/manuals/enhancements/enhancing-ui/showing-non-displayfile-page.md

 ---
-title: Showing a Non-DisplayFile Page
+title: "Showing a Non-DisplayFile Pages"
-description: This document provides a step-by-step guide on how to display a page in your application that does not rely on a traditional DisplayFile, including examples and best practices for implementation.
+description: "Learn how to show Non-DisplayFile Page in your application without using display files, enhancing flexibility and user interface design."
 ---

 ## On the Job (Blue Thread)